grussorusso/easybackup/README.md

 # easy-backup #

-A simple `rsync` wrapper script for performing an incremental backup of a set of directories to a specified location (e.g. an external storage device) on Linux.
+A simple Bash script for performing an incremental backup of a set of directories to a specified location (possibly to a remote server via SSH) through `rsync` on Linux.

 The set of directories to backup is specified through a simple text file.
 Optionally, another file may be used to provide a list of patterns to exclude